wgoops/fizzbuzz-all-languages-ever/A#/A#_Journal.md

     5. Finally, run register_mgnat.bat in the DLL folder to install the Ada libraries as .NET DLLs

 I was able to successfully run hello.exe

+After some research into ada, I was able to compile fizzbuzz.adb in visual studio 2022 and run fizzbuzz.exe